alextanhongpin/seneca-boilerplate/README.md

-# seneca-boilerplate
+# Seneca Boilerplate

-A working seneca-boilerplate
+A working Seneca Microservice example with Express.

+# TODO:
+- Add a more valid example